k77torpedo/ForgeAndUnity/README.md

 //Create the NetworkScene
 NodeManager.Instance.CreateNetworkScene(template);
 ```
 First you set up the connection-information.
 Then you set the BuildIndex of the scene you want to create as a `NetworkScene`.
-Lastly you choose a custom-name for your `NetworkScene`.
+Finally, you choose a custom-name for your `NetworkScene`.
 The `NodeManager` will do the rest for you.

-You can have 500 `NetworkScenes` of the same BuildIndex as long as they all have unique custom-names - this is especially important when creating dungeon-instances where you want to have the same dungeon for different players.
+You can have 500 `NetworkScenes` of the same BuildIndex as long as they all have unique custom-names - this is especially important when creating dungeon-instances where you want to create the same dungeon over and over for different players.
 To take it even one step further you can hook up to events that will be emitted during scene-creation.
 This lets you know when exactly your scene is ready to instantiate your `NetworkBehaviors`:

 ```
 //Create the NetworkScene